 The Mattapoisett Senior Work-Off Abatement Program is a jobs program.

+First-time applicants will be given first priority for placement, as applicable.

+Prior participants in the program who are trained in or familiar with specific tasks may be given subsequent priority, as may be available.

 Department Heads, or their designee, will identify departmental needs for a position

-Department Heads, or their designee, may contact the COA Director to request a list of potential applicants to fill a needed position.
-The COA Director will provide the requesting department with a list of applicants who
+Department Heads, or their designee, will submit a written request to the COA Director to request potential applicants to fill a needed position.
+The COA Director will provide the requesting department with applicants who:

 have a current application on file;